puranjayjain/chrome-color-picker/README.md

 - All four arrow keys are usable on the main slider.
 - Only Right and Left Arrow keys are usable on the slider hue and alpha.

-## Supports multiple cursors
+## Supports multiple cursors [Beta]
 When you have multiple cursors it inserts the color in each of their locations

+## Color Picking from screen [Beta]
+You can now pick colors from anywhere on the screen

-**Note: this feature is still not stable so feel free to point out any issues with it**
+**Note: Features marked [Beta] are not stable and might not work as expected so feel free to point out any issues with them**

 # Powered by
 The plugin uses the following projects (or their sources) or technologies in some manner: